mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

     ![Jenkins Settings in Team Build](images/vsts-buildjenkinssettings.png)

 1. Next, select the **Get Sources** task.
-Since, we  are only triggering a Jenkins job from the build, there is no need to download the code to the Team Services build agent.
+Since, we  are only triggering a Jenkins job from the build, there is no need to download the code to the VSTS build agent.
 Select **Advanced Options** and check the "Don't sync sources** option

     ![Get Sources Settings in Team Build](images/vsts-getsourcessettings.png)